Illinois could vote Tuesday on bill that aims to save nuclear plants - Up News Info

 Article content

-The Illinois legislature is edging closer to a vote as soon as Tuesday on a bill that aims to prevent two nuclear power plants from shutting, as the owner moves to close one next month unless the state acts.
+The Illinois legislature is edging closer to a vote as soon as Tuesday on a bill that aims to prevent two nuclear power plants from shutting, as the owner moves to close the first plant next month unless the state acts.

-The legislature could vote in a special session on a new version of a wide-ranging energy bill introduced Monday that allows nuclear plants to earn carbon mitigation credits for generating virtually emissions-free power.
-The session is on legislative mapping, but could include the energy bill vote.
+The legislature could vote in a special session on a compromise of a wide-ranging energy bill, introduced Monday, or a narrow version of it that would allow nuclear plants to earn carbon mitigation credits for generating virtually emissions-free power.
+Tuesday’s session is on legislative mapping, but could include the energy bill vote.

 Article content

+Illinois Governor J.B.
+Pritzker, a Democrat who supports plans to save the nuclear plants, would veto the wider bill as it would allow some coal plants to keep running if emissions are cut by 50% by 2040, his spokesperson said.

-“Talks continue in efforts to reach agreement,” said John Patterson, a spokesperson for Don Harmon, a Democrat and the Illinois Senate president.
+But John Patterson, a spokesperson for Don Harmon, a Democrat and the Illinois Senate president, said Harmon is “optimistic that we’ll be able to find a winning balance of renewable, reliable and affordable energy policies for the people of Illinois.”

+Lawmakers were set to meet on Tuesday to consider a measure on the bill.

 Exelon Corp has said it will close the Byron nuclear plant in mid September and the Dresden plant in November if a state or federal program does not come to the rescue.

-Gina McCarthy, President Joe Biden’s climate adviser, has said existing nuclear plants are “absolutely essential” to hit U.S. goals to decarbonize the electric grid by 2035 and the administration has supported federal incentives for nuclear.
+Gina McCarthy, President Joe Biden’s climate adviser, has said existing nuclear plants are “absolutely essential” to hit U.S. goals to decarbonize the electric grid by 2035 and the administration has supported federal incentives for the nuclear industry.

 Incentives are included in bipartisan infrastructure and reconciliation bills being considered by the U.S Congress.
 But Exelon has said these alone would come too late to save Byron and Dresden.

-“Hopefully … we can finish up what little is left on the table,” Illinois State Senator Sue Rezin said at an Illinois Senate hearing late on Tuesday.
-A Republican, she has the Dresden plant in her district.
+“Hopefully … we can finish up what little is left on the table,” said Illinois State Senator Sue Rezin, a Republican, who has the Dresden plant in her district.

 The United States has 93 nuclear reactors, more than any other country but down from 104 in 2012 as aging plants struggle to compete with power generated by solar and wind farms and plants that burn natural gas.
-(Reporting by Timothy Gardner; Editing by David Gregorio)
+(Reporting by Timothy Gardner; Editing by David Gregorio and Mark Porter)